-Reeferendum: National cap on production and severe fines in proposed legal cannabis market
+Reeferendum: Proposed big fines for cannabis corporates, 'help not handcuffs' for cannabis users

 Blowing joint smoke into an underage persons face could see a fine between $500 and $1000.

+Little said the Government wanted to use a therapeutic rather than a criminal approach, and some fines could be dropped if the offender agreed to a treatment or education programme.

-And a legal cannabis industry would be hit with excise tax, GST and levies ring-fenced for drug treatment and education programmes - though the level of the tax or levies have not been specified.
+The legal cannabis industry would be hit with excise tax, GST and levies ring-fenced for drug treatment and education programmes - though the level of the tax or levies have not been specified.

 The Justice Minister will determine the levy in consultation with the Finance Minister.